j-manli/soc-analyst-notebook/cheatsheets/mde_triage_queries/Endpoint-Triage-Runbook.md

 Ask:

-> **What question do I need to answer next?**
+> **What investigative question do I need to answer next?**

-Then use the query designed to answer that question.
+Then use the query designed to answer it.

 ```text
 "What happened around the alert?"